DavidPatShuiFong/ProgrammingAssignment4_DataCleaning/README.md

 2. **group** - whether the participant was in the 'train' or 'test' group
 3. **activity** - the activity during the measurements, one of 'WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING'
 4. **feature** - one of 86 'feature' measurements, either a mean or std (standard deviation)
-5. **mean** - mean of the all of the feature measurements groups for the relevant subject and activity
+5. **mean** - mean of all of the feature measurements groups for the relevant subject and activity

 * see **summary_means.csv** for result of the summarization
 * see **aggregate_data.csv** for 'untidy' version of the combined data, before the means are calculated